CloudCredo/vcap_cassandra/README.md

 9. Restart the cloud controller using the command `$CF_HOME/cloudfoundry/vcap/dev_setup/bin/vcap_dev restart`.
 A Cassandra node and gateway should now appear in the list of running components.
-Running the command `vmc services` from a client targeted at the newly configured Cloud Foudry instance should reveal Cassandra as a new services.
+Running the command `vmc services` from a client targeted at the newly configured Cloud Foundry instance should reveal Cassandra as a new services.

 10. Code to test your deployment can be found at [cassandra-test-jvm-client] [9] along with instructions on how to build and deploy to your CloudFoundry instance.

 ## Bosh: